prog4biol/pfb2024/lectures/biopython.md

 seqobj.find("ATG") # find coordinate of ATG (-1 for not found)
 ```

-OR, as mentioned earlier in the interpreter you can use option+tab to find out what methods are available:
+OR, as mentioned earlier in the interpreter you can use tab to find out what methods are available:

 ```python
 >>> from Bio.Seq import Seq